bairblog/bairblog.github.io/_posts/2020-11-02-supervised-rl.md

 $$\max_q F(\theta, q) = \max_q \mathbb{E}_{q(\tau)} \left[ \log R(\tau) \right] - D_\text{KL}\left(q(\tau) \; \| \; \pi(\tau) \right).$$
 The KL constraint above makes the optimization of the data distribution conservative, preferring to stay close to the current policy at the cost of slightly lower reward.
 Optimizing the expected *log* reward, rather than the expected reward, further makes this optimization problem risk averse (the $\log(\cdot)$ function is a concave utility function[^Ingersoll19]).

 There are a number of ways we might optimize the data distribution.
-One straightforward (if inefficient) strategy is to collect experience with a noisy version of the current policy, and keep the 10% of experience that receives the highest reward.[^Oh18] An alternative is to do trajectory optimization, optimizing the states along a single trajectory.[^Neumann11][^Levine13] A third approach is to *not* collect more data, but rather reweight previous collected trajectories by their reward. [^Dayan97] Moreover, the data distribution $q(\tau)$ can be represented in multiple ways -- as a non-parametric discrete distribution over previously-observed trajectories[^Oh18], or a factored distribution over individual state-action pairs[^Neumann11][^Levine13] or as a semi-parametric model that extends observed experience with extra hallucinated experience generated from a parametric model.[^Kumar19b]
+One straightforward (if inefficient) strategy is to collect experience with a noisy version of the current policy, and keep the 10% of experience that receives the highest reward.[^Oh18] An alternative is to do trajectory optimization, optimizing the states along a single trajectory.[[Neumann 2011][Neumann11], [Levine 2013][Levine13]] A third approach is to *not* collect more data, but rather reweight previous collected trajectories by their reward. [[Dayan1997][Dayan97]] Moreover, the data distribution $q(\tau)$ can be represented in multiple ways -- as a non-parametric discrete distribution over previously-observed trajectories[[Oh 2018][Oh18]], or a factored distribution over individual state-action pairs [[Neumann 2011][Neumann11], [Levine 2013][Levine13]] or as a semi-parametric model that extends observed experience with extra hallucinated experience generated from a parametric model.[[Kumar 2019][Kumar19b]]

 #### Viewing Prior Work through the Lens of Supervised Learning
 A number of algorithms perform these steps in disguise.
-For example, reward-weighted regression[^Williams07] and advantage-weighted regression[^Neumann09][^Peng19] combine the two steps by doing behavior cloning on reward-weighted data.
-Self-imitation learning[^Oh18] forms the data distribution by ranking observed trajectories according to their reward and choosing a uniform distribution over the top-k.
-MPO[^Abdolmaleki18] constructs a dataset by sampling actions from the policy, reweights those actions that are expected to lead to high reward (i.e., have high reward plus value), and then performs behavior cloning on those reweighted actions.
+For example, reward-weighted regression [[Williams 2007][Williams07]] and advantage-weighted regression [[Neumann 2009][Neumann09], [Peng 2019][Peng19]] combine the two steps by doing behavior cloning on reward-weighted data.
+Self-imitation learning [[Oh 2018][Oh18]] forms the data distribution by ranking observed trajectories according to their reward and choosing a uniform distribution over the top-k.
+MPO [[Abdolmaleki 2018][Abdolmaleki18]] constructs a dataset by sampling actions from the policy, reweights those actions that are expected to lead to high reward (i.e., have high reward plus value), and then performs behavior cloning on those reweighted actions.

 ### Multi-Task Versions of the Supervised Learning Perspective